 The HLPA and resource professionals retained by the HLPA will continually monitor the littoral zone of Horseshoe Lake in an effort to identify any new EWM sites while they are still in a pioneering or manageable stage.
-Any new EWM identified will be immediately removed or managed in some way as a zero tolerance for new infestations is one of the main objectives of this goal.
-A second objective is to reduce the EWM in the existing EWM zone to annual levels below an acre in size by implementing an integrated approach to management.
+Any new EWM identified will be immediately removed or managed in some way.
+Zero tolerance will be had for new infestations anywhere outside of the original bed and treatment areas.
+Within the existing locations, EWM will be reduced to levels below an acre in size by implementing integrated management actions.